-The Bay-Peninsula (BP) Region is home to one of the world's most dynamic and innovative economies.
+The Bay-Peninsula Region is home to one of the world's most dynamic and innovative economies.
 It is also home to thousands of people who are disconnected from the region's economic prosperity.
-In this plan, key stakeholders of the BP Region describe how they are working together to launch industry-driven regional partnerships in sectors that are drivers of the regional economy.
-Our plan calls for the development of regional sector pathways for in-demand careers, and promoting access to these pathways for those who are disconnected from economic prosperity.
-As an administrative entity, the Regional Planning Unit (RPU) is in its infancy.
-As such, this plan documents efforts to build on existing industry engagement, and to more tightly coordinate and align strategies and pathways developed by the four workforce development boards and their partners.
+In this plan, key stakeholders of the Bay-Peninsula Region describe how they are working together to launch industry-driven regional partnerships in sectors that are drivers of the regional economy.
+Our plan calls for the development of regional sector pathways for in-demand careers and for promoting access to these pathways for those who are disconnected from economic prosperity.
+As an administrative entity, the Regional Planning Unit is in its infancy.
+As such, this plan documents the efforts of the four workforce development boards and their partners to build on existing industry engagement and to more tightly coordinate strategies and sector pathways.
 The goals of this plan are the following: